qualisys/Calqulus-Steps/docs/body-mass.md

 Subsequently, all frames where the combined force magnitude is below 50N are filtered out.
 If no frames exceed this threshold, the force plate data is ignored.
 Otherwise, the median of the remaining frames is divided by the gravitational acceleration to estimate the body mass.

-Finally, if the estimated body mass from the force plates exceeds 200kg, the data is deemed invalid and ignored.
+Finally, if the estimated body mass from the force plates exceeds 400kg, the data is deemed invalid and ignored.

-If Calqulus is unable to determine the mass using the force plates at any point in this process, it will fall back to using the weight defined in the session fields or the default weight, as specified by the `Body weight mode`.
+If Calqulus is unable to determine the mass using the force plates at any point in this process, it will not calculate the inverse dynamics for the session.

 ## Reading Body Mass from Fields